Nicky Hager: The Hollow Men

 In November 2006 Hager's book The Hollow Men: A Study in the Politics of Deception was published.
 The book details a wide range of National Party internal party documents including emails which were leaked by six National Party insiders.
 The documents were written by the party leader Don Brash and a wide range of people associated with him.

-The origin of the book was the exposing of Exclusive Brethren secret funding of National Party election advertising during the 2005 general election.
+The origin of the book was the exposing of Plymouth Brethren Christian Church secret funding of National Party election advertising during the 2005 general election.
 It describes the National Party strategy discussions and the techniques the party advisors used to try to win the 2005 national elections.
 The thinking behind major speeches, media management, election advertising and election messages is shown in the participants' own words.
 Many of the party's previously anonymous major donors are identified and relations with them are documented.

 The book was initially prevented from being published when Brash obtained an injunction preventing anyone from publishing material from emails that had been stolen from him.
 At the time Brash was unaware that Hager had completed and was about to launch his book.
 However, on 23 November 2006, Brash announced his resignation from the leadership of the National Party.
 The following day he had the injunction lifted, allowing the book to be released.

 The Hollow Men was made into a theatrical piece by playwright Dean Parker.
 Hager assisted with the feature-length documentary of the book, made by Alister Barry, that was released in July 2008.